 Simms G3 Guide Boot

 This boot is for the long haul, It’s construction, durability and comfort are unmatched as far as wading boots go.
-They do cost a bit more but for around $230.00 it’s a boot that will last for years to come and will definitely not disappoint.
+They do cost a bit more but you cant beat the quality it’s a boot that will last for years to come and will definitely not disappoint.
 The G3 Guide Boot cant be beat If you are serious about fly fishing and you know that you will be spending a lot of time and long days on the water.
 I’m talking 4 to 8 hour days and still feeling the comfort.
 This lightweight boot bottoms are comprised with a River Tread platform sole and Vibram outsoles to provide great grip, traction and feel and you will not believe how they don’t feel rigid.
 All the bells and whistle with this boot.
 They are stud and cleat compatible and come in men’s and women’s sizes.
 The G3 is also stud and cleat compatible.
 (See below).
 Check out my friends @ Fish West to purchase these boots.

 Studs and Cleats

 The Redington goat head studs can be used with felt or rubber soles.
 The Orvis posigrip studs are available with rubber bottoms only.
 The Simms Hardbite studs can be used on any of the vibram boots and can be configured on the boot as you please.
 The Star Cleats are going to fit into each boot the way simms has designed.
 They are both going to really get the job done and are kind of a personal preference from that standpoint.
 Also I want to note that you can use the hardbite studs and the star cleats together.